SQLServerIO/Database-Benchmark-Based-on-DVD-Store-2/README.md

 This script will walk you through a series of questions to generate the bulk load files.
 Please enter database size (integer expected) :
 Any size from 1 MB to hundreds of terabytes can be generated.
-It takes about 13 minutes on an Intel Q6600 to generate a 10GB data set.
+It takes about 13 minutes on an Intel Q6600 to generate a 10GB data set and scales linearly.
+So, 100GB takes 1 hour and 35 minutes on the same machine.
+As a side note 100GB on the same Q6600 took 59 minutes to bulk load the data.
 Please enter whether above database size is in (MB / GB) :
 Specifiy the unit of measure megabytes or gigabytes
 Please enter path of executables :